 The orchard was laid out so that trees that will need netting when they’re fruiting are grouped together.
 The olive, lemon and orange trees are quite hardy and don’t need netting, so we’ll plant them towards the western side where the weather tends to come from.
 This should give the trees some protection, but we’ll have to wait and see if it’ll be enough.

 The vegie garden has been given a total overhaul this winter.
 We’ve removed the wobbly dry-stacked bricks and have replaced them with sturdy eco-timber.
 The blackberry bushes have been transplanted from the garden into the vegie patch.
 I’ve put in 4 raspberry bushes, a youngberry and boysenberry, tidied and replanted over 100 strawberries and planted our rhubarb.
 Next on the list is planting our kiwiberry, black currant, red currant, onion seeds, kipfler and King Edward potatoes.
 I was hoping to remove the roses that are planted along the fence in the vegie garden, but I don’t have the beds ready in the garden to transplant them to so they’ll have to stay put for another year.
 Still, they were brutally pruned back to about a foot (some were over 6 feet tall) and they’ve all started to put on new growth already.
-Next year after they’re removed and planted elsewhere, the blueberries will take their place.
+Next winter after they’re removed and planted elsewhere, the blueberries will take their place.
 Some gravel for the paths to supress the crazy amount of weeds is also on the wish-list.